 What remains clear is that many hope to return home one day.
 For them, Lesbos and Europe are merely transitory zones until stability resumes in their countries.
 Mahmoud, a middle-aged Syrian refugee doctor turned chef, turned down asylum in France.
 He decided to be closer to his country and help his people on Lesbos and the Greek island of Samos.
 He set up a medical administration office in the hospital.
 Mahmoud still asserts his wish to return to Syria when it is safe, and insists he never wanted to leave.

 The spray-painted words “they killed our dreams” cover the fenced walls below Moria camp, leaving a haunting reminder of the island’s suffering.
 Stolen dreams are the high price of war and conflict endured by millions.
 When asked about their dreams, Sally and Nazgol, amongst others, struggled to find an answer.
 They explained that they no longer dream.

 “My reality has become my dream; my dream is to know what my dreams are again,” explained a melancholic Ahmed.

 Like Ahmed, Mahmoud maintains that dreams are only possible when basic human needs are met.
 Whilst the Brexit debate continues to preoccupy the UK and Europe, these people and countless others remain forgotten, waiting in limbo with the ever-looming threat of violent removal.

 Sarah El-Rashidi is a humanitarian worker and journalist.
 She is currently pursuing a PhD at Oxford University following a Masters at Cambridge University.
-Follow her on Twitter: @elrashidis
+Follow her on instagram at sarah_el_rashidi and on Twitter: @elrashidis